 Social media advertising describes the ads shown to social media users as they scroll through their feeds.

-Social media platforms host a wealth of information about individuals who are signed up for the sites.
+Social media platforms host a wealth of information about individuals who are signed up on their sites.
 The platforms contain information about users’ names, employers, work history, interests, location, and more.
-Therefore, you can leverage this information on your social advertisements to ensure your message is seen by those who resemble your current donor base or target audience.
+You can leverage this information to reach new people who resemble your current donors, making your awareness campaigns more effective.

 Nonprofits can feature social media ads on all of the major platforms, including: